techyvasclub/TechyVAsClub/content/social-contact.md

 ---
-title: Social + Contact
+title: Contact + Socials
-eleventyExcludeFromCollections: true
 keywords:
   - social
   - contact
-description: Our Social + Contact page.
+description: Our Contact + Social page.
 ---
 # Contact
 Drop us a line or 2, ask some question or give us feedback.
 We would be glad to hear from you.